History of The Design and Architecture of The Original St. Francis of Assisi Church

 In June 1978, following the completion of their first six year term as a team, Fathers Schick and McGrath left the parish for different assignments and Father John Quinn was appointed pastor.
 At that time, Father Joseph Keating was appointed as Father Quinn’s assistant.
 In August 1981, Father Mark Flynn replaced Father Keating as assistant.

 In 1984, after completion of his six year term as Pastor, Father Quinn left St. Margaret Mary Parish to become Catholic Chaplain at Saint Francis Hospital.
 Father Flynn was appointed Co-Pastor at Sacred Heart Church in Southbury.
-On June 7, 1984, Fathers Daniel Sullivan and Peter Zizka were appointed Co-Pastors and began their team ministry in our parish.
+On June 7, 1984, Father Daniel Sullivan and Father Peter Zizka were appointed Co-Pastors and began their team ministry in our parish with Father William R. Crochetiere as Parochial Vicar.
+In 1986, Father Shellman was appointed Parochial Vicar.
+In 1995, Father Francis "Frank" Krukowski was appointed Parochial Vicar.
+A statue of the Holy Family dedicated to Father Frank's contributions to our Parish Community stands on the Saint Margaret Mary Church grounds between the Rectory and Church building.

 Father Sullivan retired on September 5, 2013.
 Father Michael J. Dolan took over as Pastor in September 2013.